leresearcher/Maltego---Domaintools/README.md

 # package info

-Checks if email address has any websites registered on domaintools.com and returns the results.
+This transform checks if email address has any websites registered on domaintools.com and returns the results.

 Have fun!